apache/pulsar-site/docs/concepts-throttling.md

 :::note

-- The quota cannot be decreased before step2, because the broker doesn’t know the actual number of messages per entry or the actual entry size until it actually reads the data.
-A scheduled task refreshes the quota when a throttling period ends.
+- The quota cannot be decreased before step 3, because the broker doesn’t know the actual number of messages per entry or the actual entry size until it reads the data.
+- A scheduled task refreshes the quota when a throttling period ends.
 - Operations like `seek` or `redeliver` may deliver messages to a client multiple times.
 The broker counts them as different messages and updates the counter.

 :::